MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishRule.md

 ```

 ## DESCRIPTION
-You need to add the antiphishing rule to an existing policy by using the AntiPhishPolicy parameter.
-You create antiphishing policies by using the New-AntiPhishPolicy cmdlet.
+You need to add the antiphish rule to an existing policy by using the AntiPhishPolicy parameter.
+You create antiphish policies by using the New-AntiPhishPolicy cmdlet.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/exchange-server/find-exchange-cmdlet-permissions).